tkumar012/tkumar012.github.io/03_Research.md

 ## In Progress

-"Housing as welfare: how subsidized homes redistribute wealth and create local-level interest groups in urban India." *Book manuscript in preparation*
+"Housing as welfare: how subsidized homes  redistribute wealth, create dignity, and form local-level interest groups in urban India." *Book manuscript in preparation*

 "How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft available upon request*.